wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     (4) Before cancelling or suspending the registration of a society under this section, the Registrar shall give to the society not less than 2 months' notice in writing, specifying briefly the grounds of the proposed cancellation or suspension.

-    (5) The Registrar shall consider any representations with respect to the proposed cancellation or suspension that may be made to him by the society within the said period of 2 months or such further period as he may allow, and, if the society so requests, shall afford to it an opportunity of being heard by him within such period or further period as aforesaid.
+    (5) The Registrar shall consider any representations with respect to the proposed cancellation or suspension that may be made to him or her by the society within the said period of 2 months or such further period as he or she may allow, and, if the society so requests, shall afford to it an opportunity of being heard by him or her within such period or further period as aforesaid.

     (6) The Registrar shall give public notice of any cancellation or suspension, or any extension of a suspension, under this section and must register the cancellation, suspension, or extension of a suspension.

-    (7) Where under this section the registration of a society is cancelled, or is suspended for a period exceeding 6 months, the society may appeal to the High Court or a Judge thereof; and on any such appeal the court or Judge, if it or he thinks fit just to do so, may set aside the cancellation or suspension.
+    (7) Where under this section the registration of a society is cancelled, or is suspended for a period exceeding 6 months, the society may appeal to the High Court or a Judge thereof; and on any such appeal the court or Judge, if it or he or she thinks fit just to do so, may set aside the cancellation or suspension.

     Compare: Building Societies Act 1962 s 113 (UK)